sheshanathkumar/music-system/README.md

 ## How to use it
 ----------------
 1. Go to Music folder and past your songs
-2. Open cmd (not powershell) in the same folder and run this script (window user)
+2. Open cmd (not powershell) in the same folder and run this script (windows user)

 > for %a in (*) do @echo '%~nxa',